Guest Post by Stuart Hearn, HR speaker and Founder and CEO of Clear Review

 - Stop micromanaging employees — Everyone works their way.
 Hovering over an employee’s shoulder and insisting they work in a particular way will likely hold that employee up and halt productivity.
 Allow the employee to find out how they want to work and what works well for them

-- Hold regular performance catch-ups — Managers should hold regular performance discussions.
+- Hold regular check-ins — Managers should hold regular performance discussions.
 These discussions are an opportunity for manager and employee to cover progress and what can be done to improve productivity.
 How can the organization improve efficiency, and what can the employee do to improve?

 - Ask employees for their feedback — Employee feedback is hugely important for an organization to evolve, and become more productive.
 Ask employees for their thoughts on existing processes: what can be streamlined, and what red tape should go?
 You can do this either through informal discussions or more formally, through employee surveys.